shayanzargari/arxiv-paper-downloader/README.md

 - Python 3.x
 - `requests` library for making HTTP requests to download PDFs.
 - Access to a Gmail account with IMAP enabled.
+Activate IMAP in your Gmail settings under the "Forwarding and POP/IMAP" section to allow the script to access your emails.

 ## Setup Instructions 🚀